spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.11.2 Intent

-Here, the intent is to provide readers/reviewers with comments by the creator of the SPDX file about the SPDX document.
+Here, the intent is to provide readers/reviewers with comments by the creator of the SPDX Document about the SPDX document.

 ### 6.11.3 Examples